akhilsaini/aws-csa-2017/README.md

 How do you monitor your storage solution to ensure performance?

+How do you ensure that the capacity and throughput of your storage solutions matches demand?

 #### Database

 Do you need consistency, HA, DR needs, No-SQL